matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 and the way to update them, among other aspects.
 Deployments use a ReplicaSet to manage the pods.
 When you update a Deployment, it triggers a rollout, which creates a new ReplicaSet and scales it up, while scaling down the old one.

-2) Explain Blue/Green Deployment Pattern in Kubernetes.
+2) Explain Blue/Green Deployment Pattern in Kubernetes?
 Answer: Blue/Green deployment is a technique that reduces downtime and risk by running two identical environments, only one of which (Blue) serves live production traffic.
 For a new release, the new version (Green) is deployed alongside the Blue.
 After testing the Green environment, traffic is switched over.
 If issues arise, traffic can be switched back to Blue.
 Kubernetes facilitates this pattern through services that redirect network traffic to different deployments.

-3) Describe the Canary Deployment Pattern in Kubernetes.
+3) Describe the Canary Deployment Pattern in Kubernetes?
 Answer: Canary deployment involves rolling out a new version of an application gradually to a subset of users to ensure stability before a full rollout.
 In Kubernetes, this can be achieved by deploying a new version of the application (canary version) and slowly routing a small percentage of traffic to it.
 Based on the feedback and performance, the traffic